Teen Program Guidelines at the Plainsboro Public Library

 - Teen Run Programs are promoted and publicized through the library, and the library is the main point of contact for Teen Run Programs.
 Teen presenters should not be a direct point of contact for potential attendees.

 - Teen presenters are not allowed to collect emails addresses or contact info from attendees to teen run programs.

-- Teen program presenters must acknowledge that they will represent the library when they present their program, and must be open minded and respectful in their interactions with the public.
+- Teen Advisory Board members must acknowledge that they will represent the library when they present their program, and must be open minded and respectful in their interactions with the public.

 - Teen run programs will be run by one teen or a small group of teens for larger workshops.
 No adult family members are to be present in a teen run program.

 - Authorizing a program in the library will be at the discretion of the Youth Services Department Head and Library Administration based on a variety of factors including public interest, space availability, similarity to recent programs et. al.